 The Chinese economy continues its dynamic performance, averaging about 10% growth for the last 5 years.
-As barriers to entry are reduced, more and more businesses are considering their entry into China.
+As barriers to entry are reduced, more and more businesses are considering their entry in o China.
 This is in an effort to capture some percentage of the returns generated by China’s 1.4 billion consumers.

 This series of reports is intended to provide fashion retailers, who are planning to enter China for the first time, with an overview of the Chinese fashion industry.
 In addition, the reports act as a quick update for companies who have already entered China as it touches on the industry, trends, brands available, wholesale and retail pricing, type of clothing cutting preferred, consumer behavior and updated regulations.
 A key challenge when entering China is the different regions in China.
 Consumer behaviour and preferences for food, fashion and lifestyle vary dramatically in these regions.
 For example, retailers should not assume that products or Fashion styles that sell in Shanghai will also be popular in Xiamen which is in southern China.

 Report 2 Regulations: an overview of the regulatory environment in China

 Report 3 Regional Analysis: Analysis of the key regions in China from a retail perspective

 Report 5 Teen’s Fashion and Consumer Behaviour